Bite (album)

-Bite is the third studio album by Scottish new wave band Altered Images, released on 17 June 1983 by Epic Records in the UK, and Portrait Records in the US.
+Bite is the third studio album by the Scottish new wave band Altered Images, released on 17 June 1983 by Epic Records in the UK, and Portrait Records in the US.
 Produced by Mike Chapman and Tony Visconti, it features the UK top ten single "Don't Talk to Me About Love" as well as other singles: "Bring Me Closer", "Love to Stay" and "Change of Heart".
 It would be the band's last album for almost 40 years.

 Overview

 This album followed the success of their previous two albums as well as a number of hit singles in the UK.
 For this album, the group recorded with producer Mike Chapman between October and December 1982 and then with Tony Visconti in March 1983.
 The resulting album was a change in direction from the group's earlier post-punk route, becoming a more polished pure pop sound.
 This direction was controversial with the group's fanbase, and although the album peaked in the UK top 20 (#16), it sold less than the group's previous two albums, both of which had been certified silver by the BPI.
 Some countries released the album with the single edit of "Don't Talk to Me About Love" in place of the longer UK LP version.

 The first single, "Don't Talk to Me About Love", reached #7 in the UK, becoming one of the group's biggest hits, although further releases became less and less popular ("Bring Me Closer" UK #29, "Love to Stay" #46, "Change of Heart" #83).
 Soon after the final single and the group completed a UK tour, they disbanded.

 Originally released on vinyl album and cassette, the album was later re-issued on compact disc in 2004 with several bonus tracks as Bite...Plus.
 This version substituted a 'live' version of "Another Lost Look", which had been featured originally on the B-side to "Love to Stay", and failed to include the original album version.
 Also, it included the single versions of "Don't Talk to Me About Love" and "Change of Heart" in place of the full-length LP versions, as well as single version of "Love to Stay" where originally an extended version of the track had appeared on the vinyl album, although the extended version does appear at the end of the CD issue.
 The album was newly remastered and re-issued again in March 2017 on 180 gram black vinyl LP, which included all the correct versions of the songs, and also included a bonus 7" on white vinyl.
 It was then reissued again by the same label (Vinyl 180) in July 2017 as a 2-LP set containing other period rarities, though not the songs from the bonus 7" of the previous edition.